-Establish coordination between the facility management and risk management functions in the office building owner's organization.
+Establish coordination between the facility management and risk management functions in the multifamily building owner's organization.

-The owner's risk and insurance management may have a direct or indirect role in the planning and budgeting phases of the facility management process with regard to decisions related to insurance as well as other budget categories.
+The owner's risk and insurance managers may have a direct or indirect role in the planning and budgeting phases of the facility management process with regard to decisions related to insurance as well as other budget categories.

 In areas of seismic risk, the risk of building loss or damage, the risk of occupant death or injury, and the risk of the owner's liability must all be assessed.
 The owner's risk manager should be fully informed on the individual building or project approaches to seismic risk reduction and should be a participant in the planning process.
 Insurance carriers are more than willing, when asked, to provide building owners with Loss Control and Prevention Reports that include recommendations for loss prevention.
 If seismic risk is covered by the owner's insurance carrier, it may be possible to negotiate a rate reduction, deductible reduction, or increased maximum benefit.
 On the other hand, the insurer may require some seismic rehabilitation as a condition of coverage.

-Currently there are no seismic rehabilitation mandates or implications in any federal or state programs related to existing commercial buildings with the exception of California.
-Formal risk management is a relatively recent addition to the management structure of many office building owners, and for large owners with nationwide portfolios, it is usually placed at central headquarters.
+Formal risk management is a relatively recent addition to the management structure of many multifamily building owners, and for large owners with nationwide portfolios, it is usually placed at central headquarters.
 Facility management is a local function that takes place at a particular building, or regionally, for a group of buildings.
 In this case, there is a need to establish effective communication lines between central organization staff and local facility managers.
 Risk managers may develop checklists, questionnaires, or other planning tools to be used by facility managers in planning for seismic risk reduction.